 by Andrew Clements (2005)

 Students love being placed in their own world – the world of school and peers and teachers and parents.
 And kids believe it when those students are not always nice to each other.
-A little bickering realism makes kids trust their author and become more invested in his story.
+A little bickering realism makes kids trust the author and become more invested in his story.
 Andrew Clements always moves things briskly.
 His characters are wise and enterprising, sweet and vulnerable.
 Students respect them, want to be like them, and empathize with them.

 In Lunch Money, we meet Greg Kenton, serial entrepreneur.
-Everything is going his way, until he meets his match in the person of Mara Shaw, who seems to be aping his style and methods.
+Everything is going his way, until he meets his match in the person of Maura Shaw, who seems to be aping his style and methods.

 Which makes Lunch Money a keeper.
 A book that will not only entertain and stimulate your elementary school families and communities for a fun, rich month, but also a book that will have legs.
 Your students may just cite the lessons they learned from reading and thinking about and talking about Lunch Money…in high school and college.
 And with their own kids.
-(And that’s how we spread the culture of literacy…)
+(And that’s how we spread the culture of literacy.)